AERONET-Project/AeroLinux22/README.md

  *  using "Hardware" or "Model" output of the cat /proc/cpuinfo, make deterministic selection of package install procedure and instantiation of GPIO/subsystems for ANT/Pi
  * ~~***Issue noted with QMI `GSM-Up` throwing a ``not found`` error from `sh` enumerating as a cURL error 6 DNS fail.***~~(Both issues was not full paths)
  * ~~***Above issue also seems to not have correct hook to sleep modem with `GSM-Down` either.***~~
+ * Implement deterministic checking of link status with `awk` usage of the filestream from popen instance of network up.
+ * Alternatively, auto-fire link instantiation process when `ifconfig wwan0 up` fired?

 ## Appendix